-Tetracyclines (tetracycline, doxycycline, minocycline, tigecycline) are a class of medication used in the management and treatment of a variety of bacterial infections.
+Tetracyclines (tetracycline, doxycycline, minocycline, tigecycline) are a class of medication used to manage and treat various bacterial infections.
 Tetracyclines classify as protein synthesis inhibitor antibiotics and are considered to be broad-spectrum.
-This activity reviews the indications, action, and contraindications for tetracyclines as a valuable agent in the treatment of bacterial infections.
-This activity will highlight the mechanism of action, adverse event profile, and relevant interactions pertinent for members of the healthcare team involved in the care of patients with these infections.
+This activity reviews the indications, action, and contraindications for tetracyclines as a valuable agent in treating bacterial infections.
+This activity will highlight the mechanism of action, adverse event profile, and relevant interactions pertinent for members of the healthcare team involved in patient care of these infections.

 - Summarize the mechanism of action of tetracyclines.

-- Describe appropriate monitoring and toxicity of tetracyclines.
+- Describe appropriate monitoring necessary for patients receiving tetracyclines.

 - Outline interprofessional team strategies for improving care coordination and communication to advance tetracycline use and improve outcomes.